-The case now returns to this Court to consider whether Judge Griffin's protests, as construed and limited under state law by the North Carolina courts, comply with federal law.
+The case is now back in federal court to consider whether Judge Griffin's protests, as construed and limited under state law by the North Carolina courts, comply with federal law.
 They do not.
 Judge Griffin's effort to change the election rules after the votes have been cast violates the Due Process Clause.
 And Judge Griffin's selective targeting of military and overseas voters violates the Equal Protection Clause.
-These and other federal-law issues remain unresolved because-in accordance with the Fourth Circuit's mandate and this Court's remand order-Justice Riggs and the State Board reserved them for this Court.
+These and other federal-law issues remain unresolved because-in accordance with the Fourth Circuit's mandate and this Court's remand order-Justice Riggs (and the State Board) reserved them for this Court.